 For Google Search, the total consumer surplus is equivalent to E£ 71 bn, or E£ 87 a month for the median person.

 For YouTube, the total consumer surplus is E£ 48 bn a year, or E£ 53 per month for the median person.

 For Google Maps, the total consumer surplus is E£ 12 billion a year or E£ 15 per month for the median person.

 Together, this evidence suggests that traditional statistics like GDP might be doing a poor job of measuring the value created by the Internet.
-Other studies have found that if you included the value of free internet services within GDP, it would increase the recent rate of GDP by the equivalent of 0.3 percentage points a year.
+Other studies have calculated that if you included the value provided by all open internet services in GDP, it would boost the growth rate by 0.7 percentage points a year.
 We explain the methodology of the findings in the last chapter.

 Supporting work and businesses

 Google’s services have become increasingly essential in the workplace.
 That is true of individual employees - who use Google Search to find the right job and career and who rely on Google products such as Search and G-Suite to operate effectively.

 It is also true of businesses.
 We found that companies increasingly rely on Google products to operate and be productive.
 We also found that Google Search, and its underlying model of advertising, is extremely important to Egyptian businesses and helps them reach their customers and find new ones across the world.